Many of us international school educators would ideally like to teach abroad and also have close access to nature.

 Escaping into a forest or a big green park can often reset our minds and bring our stress levels down to manageable levels.

-Some international schools are already directly in nature.
+Some international schools are already directly in nature (see part 1 of this series here).
 Maybe they are in a forest or right next to a water source, or maybe they are just in a city center that has a number of very green parks.

 But not all international schools are in cities that have easy and quick access to nature.